Columbia-Intro-Data-Science/APMAE4990-/final_project.md

 # Final Project Grading Outline

+Below is the outline for the grading of the final project.

 # Data Engineering and Machine Learning

 The bulk of the grading is in the following sections.